What is your favourite illustration in your new picture book, The Better Tree Fort?

 I wish I could speak French.
 I wish I could play the drums.
 Alas.

-I get up at 5:30 every morning to write.
-It is not as fun as it sounds.
-However, my desk is located by a window overlooking a small pond with goldfish, who are also awake at that time, and beyond the fence, a seniors’ residence, where I can sometimes spot an early riser watching the pond from their window.
-I live in a 150 year-old house with sloping floors and trapezoid doors, which has survived two hurricanes.
+My desk is located by a window overlooking a small pond with goldfish, and beyond our fence, a seniors’ residence, where I can sometimes spot an early riser watching the pond from their window.
+I live in a 150 year-old house with sloping floors and trapezoid doors, which has survived two hurricanes and the Halifax Explosion.
 There are no leaks at the moment.
-There are spiders in the basement.
-I’m okay with that now.

-I believe that successful writers can count on three things: one, they have family and friends who support and encourage them; two, they cope beautifully with rejection letters by working even harder; and three, they stick to their writing schedule.
-No. Matter.
-What.
+Successful writers can count on three things: one, they have family and friends who support and encourage them; two, they cope beautifully with rejection letters by working even harder; and three, they stick to their writing schedule.
+No matter what.